UTemp orientation: Resources and perks

 - UW Bothell Map & Directions

 Occasionally, personal, family or job difficulties can present challenges for employees.
 Sometimes a little guidance or information can help to quickly resolve an otherwise difficult problem.

 The University offers resources for getting help in resolving problems that may be affecting an employee’s work life.

 Professional and Organizational Development

-Professional and Organizational Development (POD) offers cost-effective, timely, and high-quality classroom training, webinars, coaching, career counseling, and consulting services.
-Their work includes helping staff develop competencies and advance their careers, positioning leaders and their teams for success, and providing support to UW employees seeking tuition exemption.
+Professional and Organizational Development (POD) offers cost-effective, timely, and high-quality classroom training, webinars, coaching, career counseling, and consulting services, for a fee.

 WorkLife supports University faculty, staff, and students in meeting their work and family needs through consultation and referral to campus and community resources.
 WorkLife can help with information on child care, elder/adult care, flexible work options and other issues that impact individuals at any stage of their life cycle.

 UW CareLink is our faculty and staff assistance program.
 UW CareLink offers confidential, in-person assessment and short-term counseling by local professionals for any issue that may cause concern for an employee or employee’s family member.
 Examples include: stress, work-related problems, family and parenting concerns, relationship issues, drug/alcohol problems, financial questions, and grief and depression.
 The initial consultation is free, as well as limited session(s) with a license therapist, attorney, or financial planning specialist.

 The University of Washington Women’s Center is a vital place where women and men partner to build a culture of social justice, equity, and non-violence, domestically and globally.
 The Women’s Center has a list of a wide variety of resources available on campus for staff, faculty, and students.

 Disability Services Office